Kante injury update: Chelsea star suffers injury - Latest news, update

 He has been nursing a hamstring injury in recent months and he was replaced by Mateo Kovacic, who has just returned from injury, in the first half.

-After the game his manager Thomas Tuchel gave an injury update on Kante and Kai Havertz, and was asked if they would be available for the final two games of the season.

-“I don’t know yet,” Tuchel said.
-“We will check them tomorrow.
-I have a good feeling with NG (Kante) he said he felt something but didn’t want to risk a muscle injury so I hope for Sunday.
-With Kai it is the same.”

-Tuchel gave an added update on Kante ahead of the game at Villa, which Chelsea know if they win, they’re in the top four and Champions League.
+Tuchel gave an update on Kante after the game at Villa as he spoke to reporters before Chelsea flew to Portugal to begin their preparations for the Champions League final.

-“With N’Golo, it’s going to be very close but still some hopes that he maybe joins team training tomorrow.
-If not, then he will join on Monday,” Tuchel said.

-So, it seems like the risk wasn’t worth it for Chelsea on Kante.
+“For N’Golo nothing has changed,” Tuchel said.
+“I think about changing my tactics now to stop asking about N’Golo and just put him on the pitch in Wednesday’s training.
+Don’t ask him any more if there are any problems, just put him in training, and put him on the pitch when the game starts on Saturday.

+“And maybe I will not speak to the doctors and the physios any more so I hear no more doubts, no complaints or nothing.
+So maybe I need to think about changing my tactics!
+But it looks good and I hope it stays like that.”

 How big would this be for Chelsea?